 There are so many ways to enjoy this raspberry dessert sauce, and here are many suggestions:

-- Enjoy drizzled on scones, crepes, muffins, buttermilk waffles, or whole wheat blueberry pancakes
+- Enjoy drizzled on scones, crepes, muffins, buttermilk waffles, whole wheat blueberry pancakes, or a Dutch baby pancake

 - Stir into yogurt, cottage cheese, or oatmeal